 A charming village cottage situated in the centre of the sought after village of Bamburgh with views of the iconic castle, excellent amenities on the doorstep and just a few minutes’ walk to Bamburgh’s stunning beach.

-Previously two cottages, there is plenty of space and flexible accommodation to suit either a family or two couples.
+Originally two cottages, Grove House has plenty of space and flexible accommodation to suit either a family or two couples.
 Downstairs there’s a sitting room with wood burning stove (previously an open fire, updated photography coming soon), and a separate dining room with a wood burning stove.

-A sunny kitchen to the rear of the property leads onto the small patio garden which provides a sheltered spot for a morning cup of coffee.
+A sunny kitchen to the rear of the property leads out onto a small yard which provides a sheltered spot for a morning cup of coffee.
 There’s also a downstairs cloakroom and utility room / boot room for the storage of outdoor kit.

-Two staircases lead to two good sized bedrooms each with their own bathroom - one with a bath and the other with a bath and separate shower.
+Two staircases lead to two good-sized bedrooms each with their own bathroom - one with a bath and the other with a bath and separate shower.
 One bedroom has zip and link beds for complete flexibility, and both bedrooms benefit from a front-facing outlook and views of Bamburgh Castle.

 This is a period property where some of the door heights are below that of modern standard sizes.
 If you have any concerns, please contact us for details.

-Sitting room with open fire, TV with Freeview, iDock, radio and board games.
+Sitting room with wood burner, TV with Freeview, radio and board games.

-Fully equipped kitchen with electric oven with 4 ring hob, fridge, dishwasher, microwave, plenty of utensils and good quality china and glasses.
+Fully-equipped kitchen with electric oven with four-ring hob, fridge, dishwasher, microwave, plenty of utensils and good quality china and glasses.